orNull

 val text = "contact@kotools.org"

-val emailAddress: EmailAddress? = EmailAddress.orNull(text, pattern)
+val emailAddress: EmailAddress? = EmailAddress.orNull(text, regex)

 This function is not available from Java code due to its non-explicit support for nullable types.